-- Spurring or hitting in front of cinch at any time or excessively whipping or spurring the horse - Blatant disobedience, defined as kicking, biting, bucking, rearing, striking, or obviously insubordinate - X. Running the cow into the back fence with force
+B. Spurring or hitting in front of cinch at any time or excessively whipping or spurring the horse

+- C. Blatant disobedience, defined as kicking, biting, bucking, rearing, striking, or obviously insubordinate - F Failure to initiate at least one turn/change on the second boxing phase before terminating the work - X. Running the cow into the back fence with force

-- A. Turn tail - B. Using 2 hands on the reins when using a bridle or two rein - C. Fingers between the reins, except when using a two rein - D. Balking - E. Extremely out of control - F. Bloody mouth (inside) - G. Illegal equipment - H. Leaving the work area before the pattern or work is complete - I. Fall of horse or rider - J. Schooling of the horse between rein work and cow work - K. Schooling of the horse between cows if a new cow is awarded - M. Improper Western Attire - N. Failure to work in the proper working order - Q. On first drive down the fence, failure to drive the cow past the middle marker after two attempts
+- A. Turn tail - B. Using 2 hands on the reins when using a bridle or two rein - C. Fingers between the reins, except when using a two rein - D. Balking - E. Extremely out of control - F. Bloody mouth (inside) - G. Illegal equipment - H. Leaving the work area before the pattern or work is completeI.
+Fall of horse or rider - J. Schooling of the horse between rein work and cow work - K. Schooling of the horse between cows if a new cow is awarded - M. Improper Western Attire - N. Failure to work in the proper working order - Q. On first drive down the fence, failure to drive the cow past the middle marker after two attempts